24.04 – 01.06.2019

 Structures produced out of concrete and which function as monuments, military shelters and residences, are spread over a wide geography such as Yugoslavia, United Kingdom and America, reflecting the representation of a certain ideology; and throughout his works, Emirhan Eren triggers a new way of thinking through the transformation of these forms.

 Sound mirrors built on the coasts of England, a crematorium dating back to the times of the Soviet Union, or Yugoslavian Brutalist monuments are among a few of the references for the abstracted works the audience will come across while visiting RAW.

-Through the technique of watercolor, which the artist often consults to, Eren produces symmetrical and sculptural forms that are beyond standard scales.
+Through the technique of watercolour, which the artist often consults to, Eren produces symmetrical and sculptural forms that are beyond standard scales.
 Works throughout the show, which seek to find ways of forcing the boundaries of the material, are at times sharpened by contours, and often become organic structures and layers that are abstracted through melting these boundaries with forms that are obscured.
-Alongside the watercolor paintings, the exhibition includes photos, digital prints, concrete and metal sculptures.
+Alongside the watercolour paintings, the exhibition includes photos, digital prints, concrete and metal sculptures.

 Beyond an architectural trend, Eren questions Brutalism as a kind of modernist reading which bridges past and present through its represented relationship with heritage and art.